smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 It is also seen that the bar design will not fail under the load force (F).

-## Pin Hole
+## Pinhole
 ![real_a3_w6](real_a3_w6.png)

-In order to determine the state of the pinhole without having to run the simulation again, the logic behind it is the use of a theoretical stress concentration factor K(t) of approximately 2.16 from Peterson's Charts and Machinery's Handbook to consider the geometric discontinuity.
+In order to determine the state of the pinhole without having to run the simulation again, we need to use the theoretical stress concentration factor K(t) of approximately 2.16 from Peterson's Charts and Machinery's Handbook to consider the geometric discontinuity.

+This can be seen in the work above; the "substantial" size listed in the assignment will be assumed to be a hole twice the diameter of the bar.
+Using Peterson's Charts and solving for the ratio of the diameter of the bar over the diameter of the pin, we use this ratio to get the stress concentration factor K(t).

-In order to calculate the peak localized stress due to the pin hole, you would multiply the theoretical stress concentration factor (K(t)) by the FEA allowable stress (20.42 ksi), and the result would be 44.11 ksi.
+In order to calculate the peak localized stress due to the pinhole, you would multiply the theoretical stress concentration factor (K(t)) by the FEA allowable stress (20.42 ksi), and the result would be 44.11 ksi.

-Comparing the peak stress to the 40.0 ksi yield strength of the aluminum would indicate that the local safety factor would become 0.91.
+Comparing the peak stress to the 40.0 ksi yield strength of the aluminum, this indicates that the local safety factor would become 0.91.
 This new safety factor shows that the bar would deform permanently and would fail at the pinhole.

 This analysis proved the significance of discontinuities in mechanical design.
 From the initial allowable stress, there is an increase in local stress as a result of the stress concentration caused by the hole.

 ## Lessons Learned/Mistakes

-Lessons learned from this project are how to automate a dynamic/parametric 3D CAD model by connecting geometric dimensions with the direct tension elongation equations from Machinery's Handbook using SolidWorks Equation Manager.
-It shows that although a very optimized geometry provides a realistic engineering base case (FOS=2), it also decreases the structural volume of the design and makes the material highly susceptible to yield failure when geometric discontinuities such as pinholes exist.
+Lessons learned from this project are how to use and design a dynamic/parametric 3D CAD model by connecting geometric dimensions with the direct tension elongation equations from Machinery's Handbook using SolidWorks Equation Manager.
+It shows that an optimized geometry of the bar provides a realistic engineering base case (FOS = 2).
+But this also decreases the structural volume of the design and makes the material highly sensitive to yield failure when geometric discontinuities, such as pinholes included.

 ### Mistakes